 - Economic damages.
 These are the direct monetary losses suffered by a victim as a result of injury.
 Economic damages include all medical bills related to the incident, costs of ongoing medical care, lost wages, and the difference in a patient's ability to earn a living before and after the injury.
 Most states allow patients to recover the full amount of their economic losses.

 - Non-economic damages.
 These damages, commonly known as pain and suffering damages, are intended to pay for the aspects of the injury that don't have a price tag.
 These damages attempt to provide compensation for mental anguish, lost enjoyment of life, and loss of the love and support of a spouse (consortium).
-There are no definite rules when it comes to calculating the dollar value of non-economic damages, but factors such as expert testimony, witness testimony, and the patient's age may all be considered when estimating the amount.
+There are no definite rules when it comes to calculating the dollar value of non-economic damages, but factors such as the duration and degree of physical suffering, witness testimony that supports the degree of suffering, and the patient's age may all be considered when estimating the amount.

 - Punitive damages.
 While economic or non-economic damages are awarded to the patient for the losses they suffered, punitive damages are awarded solely to punish the at-fault party for reckless actions and to discourage similar behavior in the future.